 I get paid by YouTube, you know, with ad sense.
 And I also have my paid courses.
-So I have a strategy with the content that I put out for free of my organic, that generates organic traffic for me.
-So technically I do get paid for that.
+I have a strategy with the content that I put out for free of my organic, that generates organic traffic for me.
+Technically, I do get paid for that.

 I think, you know, people think that just because the content is free, that it may not be perceived to be as valuable, but I completely disagree with that, right?
 I think the content may be free to view, but it’s building brand equity, it’s building authority and that, that helped get you other monies.

 And if you do have a strategy for using it, if you are funneling people into the top of your sales funnel, you will be able to be profitable.
 And that’s the whole point of the game.
-So that essentially wraps up the crash course today in digital products.
+That essentially wraps up the crash course today in digital products.

 What digital products can you create?
 How can you get them up and running?
 And bit of the Q and A. Paul says, “As usual Sara great, valuable insights”.
 Thank you.
 And thanks everyone for being here as usual.
 I was really excited to present this content today.

 And I think that it’s time, it’s time creators that we get paid.
 It’s time that we see the value in what we do and it’s time that, you know, we make comfortable living doing it and not feel guilty about it.
 In saying that, I’m going to wrap up the live stream today.

 If you found this video useful, give me a thumbs up and don’t forget to subscribe to the channel if you haven’t already, where I do lots more tutorials on live streaming on social media.
 Or I help you grow your business, using social media content with ease.